sonus21/rqueue/README.md

 ## Status

-Rqueue is stable and production ready, it's processing thousands of messages daily in production environment.
+Rqueue is stable and production ready, it's processing 100K+ messages daily in production environment.

 **We would love to add your organization name here, if you're one of the Rqueue users, please raise